 Temporary import ban on certain petroleum products from the Russian Federation delivered by railway, due to the COVID-19 pandemic - period: 2020/05/01 - 2020/08/01.

 Temporary export ban on certain types of timber, due to the COVID-19 pandemic - period: 2020/05/15 - 2020/11/15.

 Botst u buiten de EU op handelsbelemmeringen of andere problemen op het vlak van markttoegang?
 Laat het ons weten via email@example.com.
 Wij analyseren uw aangifte en maken die via de geijkte kanalen over aan de bevoegde instanties.

 c.
 Measures for economic relaunch

-On 25 June, the Asian Development Bank (ADB) approved a $1 billion loan in budget support for Kazakhstan pandemic response.
-It expects $750 million co-financing from the Asian Infrastructure Investment Bank.
-ADB will continue supporting key structural reforms, access to finance for small businesses, support green finance and agriculture.
+On 25 June, the Asian Development Bank (ADB) approved a USD 1bn loan in budget support for KZ pandemic response; it expects USD 750 mln co-financing from the Asian Infrastructure Investment Bank.
+ADB will continue supporting key structural reforms, access to finance for small businesses, support green finance, and agriculture.

 This and next year Kazakhstan plans roadshows in Huston, London, Singapore and Dubai aiming to attract more than €2.2 billion foreign investment for geological exploration over the next five years.
 It plans spending €340 million of its own public funds for early stage exploration.